Twist families of L-space knots, their genera, and Seifert surgeries: Twist families of Seifert surgeries; seiferters and pseudo-seiferters

-Since $K_n(r_n) = V(K; r) \cup_{-\frac{1}{n}} N(c)$ is a Seifert fibered space for more than nine integers $n$, $V(K; r)$ is not hyperbolic \cite[Theorem~1.2]{LM}, cf.\ \cite{A}. \footnote{Indeed, Thurston's Hyperbolic Dehn Surgery Theorem \cite{T1, T2, BePe, PetPorti, BoileauPorti} implies that if $K_n(r_n)$ is not hyperbolic for infinitely many $n$, then $V(K;r)$ is not hyperbolic.
+Since $K_n(r_n) = V(K; r) \cup_{-\frac{1}{n}} N(c)$ is a Seifert fibered space for more than nine integers $n$, $V(K; r)$ is not hyperbolic \cite[Theorem~1.2]{LM}, cf.\ \cite{A}.\footnote{Indeed, Thurston's Hyperbolic Dehn Surgery Theorem \cite{T1, T2, BePe, PetPorti, BoileauPorti} implies that if $K_n(r_n)$ is not hyperbolic for infinitely many $n$, then $V(K;r)$ is not hyperbolic.
 However explicit bounds have been obtained on the number of non-hyperbolic fillings a hyperbolic manifold may have.
 While \cite{LM} determines the optimal bound for hyperbolic manifolds with one cusp, as suggested by \cite{A} it is conceivable fewer Seifert fibered fillings are needed for our particular situation.
-Our argument also requires a bound for filling multiple cusps, in which case the distance between two non-hyperbolic filling is less that or equal to $8$; see \cite[Table~2.1]{G_small}.} Therefore $V(K;r)$ is either reducible, $\bdry$--reducible, Seifert fibered (with non-degenerate Seifert fibration), or toroidal.
+Our argument also requires a bound for filling multiple cusps, in which case the distance between two non-hyperbolic filling is less than or equal to $8$; see \cite[Table~2.1]{Go_small}.} Therefore $V(K;r)$ is either reducible, $\bdry$--reducible, Seifert fibered (with non-degenerate Seifert fibration), or toroidal.
 If $V(K;r)$ is Seifert fibered, then $c$ is a seiferter; so let us assume $V(K;r)$ is not Seifert fibered.
-Thus either $V(K;r)$ is reducible and as in the second case above or $V(K;r)$ is toroidal and as in the third case above.
+If $V(K;r)$ is $\bdry$--reducible but not reducible, then it is a solid torus and hence Seifert fibered.
+Thus we have two cases to consider: Either \begin{itemize} \item[Case I:] $V(K;r)$ is reducible (as in (2) above), or \item[Case II:] $V(K;r)$ is toroidal, irreducible, $\bdry$--irreducible, and not Seifert fibered. \end{itemize}

 {\em Case I: $V(K;r)$ is reducible.}\\ If $V(K;r)$ is reducible, it has a lens space summand $L(p,q)$ with $p \geq 2$, $K$ is a cabled knot in $V$, and $r$ is the cabling slope.
 Say $K$ is a cable of a knot $J$ in $V$; $J$ is not a core of $V$ because $V(K; r)$ is not Seifert fibered.
 Hence $K_n$ is a cable of the knot $J_n$ obtained by twisting $J$ along $c$, and $r_n$ is the cabling slope.
 Since the unknot $c$ does not bound a disk that is either disjoint from $J$ or intersected by $J$ just once, $J_n$ becomes a trivial knot in $S^3$ for at most two integers $n$ \cite{Gabai_solidtorus} (cf. \cite{KMS, Ma}).
 In the following we take $n \in \mathcal{S}$ so that $J_n$ is not a trivial knot in $S^3$.
 So assuming $K_n(r_n)$ is Seifert fibered, either it is irreducible and thus just the lens space $L(p,q)$ or it is reducible and either $L(2,1) \# L(2,1)$ with no degenerate fibers or a connected sum of two lens spaces with one degenerate fiber (cf.\ \cite[Proposition~2.8]{DMM1}).
 For homological reasons, $K_n(r_n)$ cannot be $L(2,1) \# L(2,1)$.